The Tree Spirits of St. Simons Island

 Where Did These Carvings Come From?

-In the 1980's, artist Keith Jennings decided to make his mark on St. Simons Island, carving about 20 faces from the island's famous oak trees.
+In the 1980's, a local artist decided to make their mark on St. Simons Island, carving about 20 faces from the island's famous oak trees.
 Each unique face is hand-carved, taking the artist between two and four days to complete.
 In more recent years, Jennings has brought his son Devon to the Island to collaborate on the newest Tree Spirits.
 It's not surprising that they each have a unique personality and look!

 Visit the St. Simons Island Welcome Center to learn more, and ask about new ones that are popping up across the island!